AdamWestbrook/adamwestbrook.github.io/press.md

 Popularity and quality are not the same thing!
 I explain my theory to [Alex Cespedes of the Project Book Podcast](https://alexcespedes.com/2017/04/adam-westbrook-quality-popularity/).
 (2017)

+My creative biography of Vincent Van Gogh is featured on [Kottke](https://kottke.org/16/02/paint-like-theres-nobody-watching-or-buying).
+(2016)

 I tell Ron Dawson of [Radio Film School](http://daredreamer.com/rfs-adamwestbrook/) my ideas about storytelling and how I make video essays (2016)

+My film about incompetence is featured on [Open Culture](http://www.openculture.com/2016/06/how-to-achieve-professional-happiness-through-creative-incompetence.html).
+(2016)

 I talk about creativity and storytelling on [Chris Oatley's ArtCast](https://chrisoatley.com/delve1/) (2014)

-My first video essays are featured [on Brainpickings](https://www.brainpickings.org/2014/05/23/the-long-game/).
+My first video essays are featured [on Brainpickings](https://www.brainpickings.org/2014/05/23/the-long-game/) and [Open Culture](http://www.openculture.com/2015/04/the-long-game-of-creativity.html).
+(2014)

 I talk about how to make information interesting to Tina Remiz of [BAMM](https://bammglobal.com/conversation-adam-westbrook/) (2014)